 Mother’s Day brings positive emotions for many mothers.
-However for stepmothers, which by one estimate, make up 30 percent of the women in remarriages, this can be a sad and unfulfilling event.
-Read below for practical, biblical advice on how stepmothers (and their husbands) can make the best of this holiday.
+But for stepmothers, which by one estimate, make up 30 percent of the women in remarriages, this can be a sad and unfulfilling event.
+Read below for practical, Biblical advice on how stepmothers (and their husbands) can make the best of this holiday.

 She said that Mother’s Day can also be a sobering dose of reality for many stepmothers, who start the journey with the intention of being good, loving Christian influences, but find that they are not able to pour into the lives of their stepchildren like they had hoped, simply because the children will not allow it.

 “This is an opportunity for Christians in this situation to be victorious.
 We have the mind of Christ.
 We have the Holy Spirit living in us.
 There are many times when we need to simply pray, ‘Lord, I need Your mind and Your attitude.
 These kids just hurt me right now.'”